AstroDogeDX/CVR-AAS-Profile-Manager/README.md

 ## Installation

 ### Windows Users
-1. Download the application files
+1. Download the .zip from [Releases](https://github.com/AstroDogeDX/CVR-AAS-Profile-Manager/releases/) and extract the contents
 2. Run `INSTALL DEPENDENCIES.bat` first to ensure you have the required Python libraries.
 This only has to be done once
 3. Run `CVR AAS Profile Manager.bat` to start the application